-- Before dyeing, remove any visibile stains on the garment.
+Before dyeing, remove any visible stains on the fabric.
 This will help achieve uniform color results when dyeing.
-Pre-wash item in warm, soapy water.
+Prewash item in warm, soapy water.
 This helps to remove any finishes that may interfere with dye absorption.

-- Wear rubber gloves to protect hands from getting stained and to insulate them when working with hot water.
+Wear rubber gloves to protect hands from getting stained.

 Wet fabric and completely crumple into a small, flat ball.

 Place crumpled fabric on top of drying rack, over the plastic tub (to catch dripping dye).

 Cover fabric completely with ice.
 Different ice sizes will yield different patterns.